Improving Deep Neural Network Classification Confidence using Heatmap-based eXplainable AI: Results and Discussions

 \textbf{Limitations and Future works}.
-We have offered some plausible explanations on heatmaps generated through our method GAX that are consistent with success of standard deep learning training pipeline.
-Now, we discuss possible ways to address the issues we briefly presented in the previous sections and how they can be addressed in the future.
 (1) Optimized regions prefer extreme intensities (very bright or very dark regions).
-The heatmaps in fig. \ref{fig:qualitative}(B-E) indicate that we are able to optimize predictive probability through relative intensity manipulation of pixel patterns that are not humanly intuitive.
+The heatmaps in Figure \ref{fig:qualitative}(B-E) indicate that we are able to optimize predictive probability through relative intensity manipulation of pixel patterns that are not humanly intuitive.
 To truly capture variations in patterns and not rely heavily on large difference in intensity, a layer or module specifically designed to output very smooth representation might be helpful.
 Training might take longer, but we hypothesize that skewed optimization through extreme intensity can be prevented.
 (2) Some optimized features are rife with artifact-looking patterns.
 An immediate hypothesis that we can offer is the following.
 The internal structure of the DNN (the set of weights) is noisy, thus, even if features are properly captured, they are amplified through noisy channels, yielding artifacts.
 This is indicative of the instability of high dimensional neuron activations in a DNN, a sign of fragility against adversarial attack we previously mentioned.
 How should we address this?
 We need DNN that are robust against adversarial attack; fortunately, many researchers have indeed worked on this problem recently.
 (3) The regularity of data distribution is probably an important deciding factor in model training.
-In cases where the X-Ray images are not taken in a regular posture, the empty space can become a false ``distinct feature", as shown in fig. \ref{fig:qualitative}(F).
+In cases where the X-Ray images are not taken in a regular posture, the empty space can become a false ``distinct feature", as shown in Figure \ref{fig:qualitative}(F).
 While this may indicate a worrying trend in the flawed training of DNN or data preparation (hence a misguided application) we believe GAX can be used to detect such issue before deployments.
 Related future studies may be aimed at quantifying the effect of skewed distribution on the appearance of such ``false prediction" cases.
-(4) Finally, depending on the explanation context, ground-truth explanations might be the most desirable features in XAI: we specify exactly what we want as the correct explanation.
-The ideal heatmaps may for example resemble object-localization-mask or highlight only relevant parts.
+(4) In the future, GAX can be tested on different layers of a DNN e.g. we can leverage the weakly supervised localization of CAM to attain visually sensible heatmaps.
 Also see appendix for more, e.g. implementation-specific limitations etc.